2026 Data · All 50 States

 Real Estate Exam Pass Rates by State

 The national first-time pass rate is 54%.
-Click2CE students pass at 92%.
+Click2CE’s current student-reported first-attempt pass rate is 92% as of July 2026.

 Hardest 5 states